How Do I Carry Out A Risk Assessment?

 How do I evaluate risks?

-Is there a standard form to records my risk assessment on?
+Is there a standard form to record my risk assessment on?

 Why do I need to monitor it and how often should I review it once it is done?